Democratic Republic of Congo - European Commission Skip to main content

 Governance, peace, and security

-To consolidate a peaceful democracy and sustainably increase state resources, the EU’s support focuses on:
+To consolidate a peaceful democracy and sustainably increase state resources, we focus on:

-• Support for transparent, participatory, and peaceful electoral processes
+• Assisting in setting up transparent, participatory, and peaceful electoral processes